 US-Iran sanctions: What do they mean?

-The US is implementing economic sanctions on Iran after pulling out of the Joint Comprehensive Plan of Action.
+The US is punishing Iran economically after the US pulled out of the nuclear deal, why?

-But what are these sanctions, and what impact will they have have?

 -